The Bankrate promise

 What is roadside assistance?

-Roadside assistance is a service you can purchase to provide help when you are unable to drive your car for some reason.
-Whether you have run out of fuel or you locked your keys in your car, you use this service to get your car moving again.
-If you find yourself needing assistance, you call the company you have a plan with or book help through an app.
+Roadside assistance is a service that provides help when you are unable to drive your car.
+Whether you have run out of fuel, locked your keys in your car or have a flat tire, you may be able to use this service to get your vehicle moving again.
+You typically use a mobile app or call the company that administers your plan to submit a request for assistance.

 - Towing services